 According to 2017 data from the Council for Community and Economic Research, health services in Alaska are 70 – 200 percent more expensive than the national average.
 Many pressures influence Alaska’s health-care costs.
 They include expenses related to recruiting providers from out of state, lack of competition, and the state’s small population.

-In the 2018 legislative term, Alaska sought legislative solutions to skyrocketing healthcare costs in terms of price transparency and cost containment.
+In the 2017-2018 term, Alaska sought legislative solutions to skyrocketing healthcare costs in terms of price transparency and cost containment.
 The state introduced and passed HB 240, which promotes regulation and price transparency of pharmacy benefit managers.
 Other measures failed to pass, however, including SB 129, which limits how much an insurance company must reimburse an out-of-network provider for covered services, and HB 123, which requires providers and medical facilities to disclose the undiscounted costs of their most common procedures.

 In the 2016 legislative term, Alaska passed a law which sets up a $55 million fund, financed through an existing tax on all insurance companies, to subsidize enrollees’ costs as the state struggles with Obamacare price spikes.
 The number of insurers offering plans to individuals in Alaska markets is set to drop to one for 2017, and state officials warned that the remaining companies couldn’t realistically raise rates high enough to cover customers’ medical bills.
 Alaska Governor Bill Walker said the bill would ensure that the 23,000 Alaskans enrolled in exchange plans would not suddenly lose their insurance.